 5. Take a boat trip along the stunning coastline

 With most of the companies offering boat trips around the west coast kick starting the season in April, there’s no reason to wait until mid summer to take in the island magic!
 Just head to Latchi harbour and take your pick from a range of companies offering great tips that usually last a few hours.
+Of course, do be sure to give them a call first, and check what the Covid guidelines are at the moment, and how many people will be allowed on board.

 The Alkion Glass Bottom boat (Latchi Boat Cruises) gives you the chance to have a look deep into the underwater world as you set sail, taking you on a journey from Latchi harbour along the Akamas peninsula to the tip of Akamas; cape Arnaoutis.
 Not only will you get to see the gorgeous blue lagoon, but you’ll become better acquainted with plenty of beautiful bays along the way like Blaji, Manolis, Chamili and the famous Fontana Amoroza.
 Other companies offering boat trips include Cyprus Mini Cruises, Argonaftis tours, and more.